ClamAV-API-Server/clamav-api-server/README.md

 `sudo brew install clamav`

-Once you install clamav to your favorite distro, you need to open a TCP socket.
+Once you install ClamAV to your favorite distro, you need to open a TCP socket.

-If you use Debian based distros, you can follow this command;
+If you use Debian based distros, you can follow these commands;

 `sudo dpkg-reconfigure clamav-daemon`